 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Commission's basic financial statements.
-The section information on pages 97 through 111 and the schedules of cost of services detail on page 112 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Section Information on pages 101 through 113 and the Schedules of Cost of Services Detail on page 114 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The section information and schedules of cost of services detail are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Section Information and Schedules of Cost of Services Detail are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the section information and cost of services detail are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Section Information and Schedules of Cost of Services Detail are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Zelenhofshe Axeliand LLC
+Zelenhofshe Axeliod LLC

-Harrisburg, Pennsylvania September 10, 2015
+Harrisburg, Pennsylvania September 2, 2016